wxt-dev/wxt/docs/guide/extension-apis/storage.md

 When dealing with multiple storage items, you can perform bulk operations to improve performance by reducing the number of individual storage calls.
 The `storage` API provides several methods to handle bulk operations on defined storage items:

-- **`getItemValues`**: Retrieve values of multiple storage items.
+- **`getItems`**: Retrieve values of multiple storage items or keys.
 - **`getItemMetas`**: Retrieve metadata for multiple storage items.
 - **`setItemValues`**: Set values for multiple storage items.
 - **`setItemMetas`**: Update metadata for multiple storage items.
 - **`deleteItemValues`**: Remove values (and optionally metadata) of multiple storage items.

-#### Getting Values of Multiple Storage Items
+#### Getting Values of Multiple Storage Items or Keys

-You can retrieve the values of multiple storage items in a single call using `getItemValues`:
+You can retrieve the values of multiple storage items or keys in a single call using `getItems`:

 ```ts
 const item1 = storage.defineItem<string>('local:item1', {